 Why does planned ignoring work?

 Planned ignoring works because your attention is a big reward for your child.

-If your child behaves in a particular way and gets your attention, he’s likely to behave that way again.
+If your child behaves in a particular way and gets your attention, your child is likely to behave that way again.
 But if you ignore the behaviour, it’s less likely to happen again.
 So attention for good behaviour usually leads to more good behaviour, and no attention for bad behaviour usually leads to less bad behaviour.

-Some children with autism spectrum disorder (ASD) avoid interaction with others.
+Some autistic children avoid interaction with others.
 For these children, it’s best not to use planned ignoring.
 Talk with your child’s doctor or therapist about other ways to manage your child’s behaviour.

 Planned ignoring: tips

-- Plan some ways of distracting yourself if you think you’ll find it hard to ignore your child.
+- Plan ways to distract yourself if you think you’ll find it hard to ignore your child.
 You could put on some music, count in your head or plan your shopping list.
 Some simple breathing exercises can also help you feel in control and stay calm.

 Ignoring isn’t always the best option.
 Before deciding to ignore behaviour, it’s a good idea to check a few things.

 Is the behaviour rewarded by someone else’s attention?